 That is not to say that you must fake your way into the world by pretending or trying to be someone you are not.
 Instead, it simply means taking care of your body.

-That implies taking good care of your appearance, which includes proper nutrition, exercise, and grooming yourself.
+That implies taking good care of your appearance, including proper nutrition, exercise (such as running), and grooming yourself.
 When you take care of your body, you are telling yourself that it’s essential.
 Especially grooming yourself is a first step toward understanding your self-worth and the fact that you are important.

 Learn new things

-I’ve long been an adept of the concept that we, as humans, should never stop learning.
+I’ve long been a proponent of the idea that we, as humans, should never stop learning.
 I think it’s a paramount necessity currently and one that will contribute significantly to your self-confidence.
 Improving your knowledge in any aspect—not just those in which you are already confident because you have a strength or a skill—will boost your self-confidence.

 When you learn new things and then either discuss them in groups or apply them in your own way to create new experiences, you will sharpen your judgment and improve your decision-making skills.
 Both of those will lead to you making more and better decisions over time, which, in turn, will boost your self-confidence.